threefjefff/asin-category-scraper/README.md

 ts-node . example.csv
 ```

-This will create a file called `categories.csv`, a tab-seperated CSV that contains the ASIN, a name we found,
+This will create a file called `categories.tsv`, a tab-seperated CSV that contains the ASIN, a name we found,
 and a list of categories in increasing specificity we found by visiting the product for that page.
-`example-categories.csv` shows you what to expect.
+`example-categories.tsv` shows you what to expect.